ACINQ/eclair/source/index.html.md

 }
 ```

 Retrieves information about payments handled by this node such as: sent, received and relayed payments.
+All monetary
+values are expressed in millisatoshi.

 ### HTTP Request